Daniexp/Push_Swap/README.md

 - If exits some argument error, will print `Error`.
 - If the moves printed by the push_swap doesn´t order the numbers in the correct order `KO`.
 - If the push_swap order correctly `OK`.
+### Implementation
+ In this section we will see how my push_swap order the numbers, for all the people that are interested in implement something similar in their projects.

 ## How to use
 ### Compile and Execute the program
 First of all you have to execute the makefile, I recommend use make bonus to compile the push_swap and the checker.
 Of course you have to be inside the repository.